 - 2. The term of any import licence cannot exceed twenty-five years.
 Imports of natural gas by orders are restricted to 24 months. - 3.
 The system described applies to gas originating in and coming from any country.
 In practice, however, all imports of natural gas have, to date, been from the United States. - 4.
-The licensing of imports is for the public interest and for reasons of surveillance. - 5.
-The licensing is maintained under the National Energy Board Act, a statute of the Government of Canada, and the National Energy Board Part VI Regulation.
-The designation of products, i.e., natural gas, is specifically referred to in the Act and is not subjected to administrative discretion.
+The prose of licensing is to ensure that long-term imports of gas are in the public interest, having regard to the equitable distribution of gas in Canada. - 5.
+The authorization of imports is maintained under the National Energy Board Act, a statute of the Parliament of Canada, and the National Energy Board Part VI Regulations.
+The term "natural gas" is defined in the Act and is not subjected to administrative discretion.
 Legislative action would be required to abolish the system.

-- 6. I-V. There is no quota system, determination is made on a case-by-case basis by assessing the impact on Canada of the proposed import, i.e., impact on gas industry, consumer cost etc. - V. For processing applications, the minimum length of time is approximately one month, while the maximum length depends on whether a public hearing is required, in which case four months or longer would be necessary.
+- 6. I.-IV.
+There is no quota system.
+Determinations are made on a case-by-case basis by assessing the irrapact on Canadians of the proposed import, i.e., impact on gas industry, consumer cost, distribution of gas in Canada, etc. - V. For processing applications a public hearing is required.
+The length of time is approximately one to four months or longer.
 Applications for emergency and short-term imports can be approved immediately. - VI.
-In some cases, imports commence immediately upon issuance of a licence, or there may be some interval between licence issuance and the commencement of the import.
-It depends on what is being applied for.

-- VII.
-The importer has to approach one administrative organ only, the National Energy Board.
-However, licences for imports (more than 24 months) require the approval of the Governor-in-Council before final authorization is granted. - VIII.
-Applications are examined on receipt, except for special situations arising as a result of emergency conditions.
-To date there has been no need to allocate import licences. - IX.
-There are no applicable bilateral arrangements besides the Canada U.S. Free Trade Agreement. - X. The granting of import licences would be conditional on an export licence being granted by the appropriate foreign government agency. - (a) Application for a licence should be made in advance of importation by a reasonable length of time, depending on the scope of the importation. - (b) An order can be granted immediately by the Board. - (c) There are no limitations as to the period of the year during which application for licence and/or importation may be made. - (d) See response to VII above. - 8.
-An application for a licence may be refused for failure to meet ordinary criteria, failure to consider alternative domestic supplies, etc. An applicant, in the event of refusal to issue a licence, may resubmit his application with appropriate amendments to the same Board or may request a review.
+In some cases, imports commence immediately upon issuance of the authorization, or, depending on the requirements of the import arrangement, there may be some interval between the authorization and the commencement of the import. - VII The prospective importer has to approach one administrative organ only, the National Energy Board.
+However, licences for imports (more than 24 months) require the approval of the Governor-in-Council to take effect. - VIII.
+Applications are examined on receipt.
+There is no allocation of import authorizations to applicants. - IX.
+There are no applicable bilateral arrangements besides the Canada U.S. Free Trade Agreement. - X. The granting of import authorization would be conditional on an export authorization being granted by the appropriate foreign government agency. - 7. (a) Application for a licence should be made in advance of importation by a reasonable length of time, depending on the size and complexity of the importation arrangement. - (b) An order can be granted immediately by the Board.
+A licence requires that a public hearing be held. - (c) There are no limitations as to the period of the year during which application for import authorization may be made. - (d) See response to VII above. - 8.
+An application for a licence may be refused for failure to meet criteria set out in the Part VI Regulations including a failure to consider alternative domestic supplies, etc., or where the import is not in the public interest.
+An applicant, in the event of refusal to issue a licence, may resubmit his application with appropriate amendments to the National Energy Board or may request a review.
 Appeal can be made to the Federal Court of appeal on a question of law or jurisdiction, on leave being obtained from the Court.